hodefoting/gedl/README.md

 After each clip a gegl image processing chain following the format documented at http://gegl.org/gegl-chain.html

+One can for instance write:

+    A.mp4 200 341 -- gaussian-blur std-dev-x=0.1rel std-dev-y=0.1rel gegl:threshold value=0.3

+To threshold the clip, this feature can be used for using arbitrary GEGL pipelines with interpolated parameters as filters on a video clip.
+The suffix rel used in the gaussian blur is dependant on the height of the video - this permits the pipeline to be used for proxies as well as for full size video.

-with the addition that values can be keyframed when used inside curly brackets, containe keyframe=value pairs in a clip local interpolated time space {0=3.0 3=0.2 10=}.
+Values can also be keyframed by supplying them inside inside curly brackets, containg keyframe=value pairs in a clip local interpolated time space {0=3.0 3=0.2 10=}.

 ### caching architecture

-The core of gedls architecture is the data storage model, the text file that the user sees as a project file contains - together with the referenced assets, the complete description of how to generate a video for a sequence.
+The core of gedls architecture is the data storage model, the text file that the user sees as a project file contains - together with the referenced source assets, the complete description of how to generate a video for a sequence.

 This file is broken down into a set of global assignments of key/values, and lines describing clips with path, in/out point and associated GEGL filter